O2do-repository/O2Doc/docs/HR/Onboarding.md

 We're excited to have you on board!
 This space is designed to support your onboarding journey and provide you with everything you need to integrate smoothly into O2DO.

+## Salary process

+[Process to respect](https://o2do.sharepoint.com/:p:/s/O2Do/EQ34LvvA4UZHmzMKP1ifaIgBa-wyw7h4Lrm-1I-P_B1Nvg?e=F55nHw) in order to make sure to receive your salaries on time.

 ## What You’ll Find Here 📌

 **HR Documentation** – All essential HR policies, procedures, and resources in one place.